 - Destroys property that is precious and meaningful to you.

 The ultimate goal of any abuser is to destroy your self-esteem.
 That is exactly what continual criticism will do.
 They rarely discuss anything; instead, they yell and present you with ultimatums.
 Or they are joking and sarcastic, as in, “Honey, I can’t believe you didn’t know better.”
-Whatever the method, it is presented as a fait accompli that you can’t do anything right.
+The abuser presents their methods in a way that makes you feel like you can’t do anything right.
 This is frequently accompanied by the word “always.”
 You are always embarrassing him.
-You are constantly late, etc. You never look good enough or act smart enough.
+You are constantly late, etc.

 Abusive behavior can involve more than attempts at embarrassment.
 Abusers are masters at maintaining control.